Ukraine–European Union relations: 2022–present

 On 8 May 2023, the President of Ukraine established a decree to celebrate Europe Day on 9 May, coinciding with EU member states.
 Representative of the European Commission Dana Spinant welcomed Ukraine's decision to start celebrating Europe Day on 9 May, noting that this decision is a reflection of the European identity of the Ukrainian people.

 In October 2023, former European Commission President Jean Claude Juncker called Ukraine "massively corrupt" at all levels of society.
 Juncker, a most experienced expert of EU-Ukraine relations said in an article by the Augsburger Allgemeine that the admission of Ukraine to the EU "would be neither good for the EU nor for Ukraine".
 Juncker's statements stand in sharp contrast to the acting EU Commission President Ursula von der Leyen's drive to allow the opening of accession negotiations for Ukraine to join the EU as soon as December 2023.
 Membership of Ukraine in the EU is seen as a major factor to win the war against Russia as the country relies on military and economic support from other European nations.

 On 8 November 2023, the European Commission recommended starting accession talks with Ukraine and Moldova.
 On 14 December 2023, the European Council agreed to open accession negotiations with Ukraine, as well as Moldova.
+Hungary long opposed talks starting accession negotiations, did not veto the move.
+Prime Minister Viktor Orban left the room momentarily in what officials described as a pre-agreed and constructive manner, while the other 26 leaders went ahead with the vote.

 On 21 June 2024, the European Union agreed to start membership negotiations with Ukraine.
 Accession negotiations began on 25 June 2024, at the same time as those with Moldova.
+On 2 September 2025, Russian President Vladimir Putin announced that Russia did not oppose Ukraine's membership in the EU, but opposed its membership in NATO.

+On 24 July 2024, despite the Donald Tusk government's positive stance towards Ukraine, Poland's deputy prime minister Władysław Kosiniak-Kamysz declared that Ukraine would not join the European Union "if the Volhynia issue is not resolved".

+On 23 April 2026, the EU approved a €90 billion loan for Ukraine.
+On 24 April 2026, German Chancellor Friedrich Merz stated that Ukraine cannot join the EU while at war, contrary to President Zelensky's goal of EU membership by 2027.

+Following Orban's defeat in the 2026 Hungarian parliamentary election, succeeding Hungarian prime minister Péter Magyar indicated an end to his country's veto of opening accession negotiations as well as EU defense assistance.
+However, Magyar remained opposed to fast-tracking Ukraine's accession, actively blocking it by claiming to have removed related clauses from a European Council summit declaration in June 2026.